 Flight is not a crime unless the defendant has been detained or arrested.
 The line between a detention and arrest is not always clear, but generally, a person is under arrest whenever a police officer has stopped the person and the person is not free to leave.
 A detention occurs when a person is briefly stopped by a police officer.
 For example, a passenger in a car that is stopped for a traffic violation is detained.

 In order for an arrest to be valid (to hold up in court), the officer must have a warrant or, lacking a warrant, reason to believe that the person has committed a crime and a legally-recognized justification for not obtaining a warrant.
 And a detention is valid only if the officer has a reasonable suspicion that the person is involved in criminal activity.
-But in most circumstances, even when the original arrest or detention was invalid, a person does not have the right to evade or resist the arrest or detention.
+But even when the original arrest or detention was invalid, a person may not have the right to evade or resist the arrest or detention.
+(See Resisting Unlawful Arrest.)

-On the other hand, some arrests and detentions are illegal, which is quite different from being invalid.
-If the officer conducting the detention or making the arrest knows that the person has not committed any crime, but makes the arrest anyway, the arrest or detention may be illegal, and the officer could be arrested for breaking the law.
-For example, an officer who arrests his brother-in-law on trumped-up charges, in order to punish him for being unkind to the officer's sister, has made an illegal arrest.
-In some states, a person can lawfully resist an illegal arrest by running away, but using violence to resist any arrest, even an illegal one, is almost never permitted.
+On the other hand, if the officer conducting the detention or making the arrest knows that the person has not committed any crime but makes the arrest anyway, the officer could be arrested or sued for breaking the law.
+Take the example of an officer who arrests his brother-in-law on trumped-up charges in order to punish him for being unkind to the officer's sister.

 Law Enforcement Officers